-As a general rule, only the State Prosecutor or the courts impose sanctions.
-Generally, the State Prosecutor will propose a fine, which can be tried before the courts.
+As a general rule, only the State Prosecutor or the courts can impose sanctions.
+Typically, the State Prosecutor will propose a fine, and this can be tried before the courts.
 However, if case law exists regarding an identical violation of competition rules, the DCCA may, subject to approval by the State Prosecutor, propose the level of the fine to be paid by the target undertaking, based on this case law.
 If the target undertaking does not accept a fine proposed by the State Prosecutor or the DCCA, the case will be tried by the courts.

-A new directive (Directive 2019/1 of 11 December 2018 to empower the competition authorities of the Member States to be more effective enforcers and to ensure the proper functioning of the internal market) obliges EU Member States to assign national competition authorities the power to impose fines or to request for a court to impose fines in cases regarding infringements of Articles 101 and 102 of the TFEU without involving the State Prosecutor.
+A recent EU directive (Directive 2019/1 of 11 December 2018 to empower the competition authorities of the member states to be more effective enforcers and to ensure the proper functioning of the internal market) obliges EU member states to assign national competition authorities the power to impose fines or to request for a court to impose fines in cases regarding infringements of Articles 101 and 102 of the TFEU without involving the State Prosecutor.
 The Directive does not require the forthcoming, national rules on fining to cover cases regarding infringements of national competition laws only.
 It remains to be seen how the Directive will be implemented in Denmark and, as such, whether the fining powers assigned to the Danish competition authorities will cover cases regarding infringements of EU competition law and Danish competition law alike.
 The deadline for implementing the Directive is 21 February 2021.

-Undertakings and individuals may accept a fine in lieu of prosecution before either the State Prosecutor or the DCCA, and in this way avoid criminal trial in open court (fixed penalty notices issued by the DCCA are subject to approval by the State Prosecutor).
+Undertakings and individuals may accept a ticket fine in lieu of prosecution before either the State Prosecutor or the DCCA, and in this way avoid criminal trial in open court (such fixed penalty notices issued by the DCCA are subject to approval by the State Prosecutor).
 Undertakings that contact the DCCA in order to settle the case will generally be granted a reduction in the fine.

-If liability is established by the competition authorities or the courts, the decision will form the bases of any follow-up action for damages, meaning that the claimant in such a case will not be required to prove the existence of a cartel, cf section 7(1) of the Danish Act on Actions for Damages for Infringements of Competition Law (“the Damages Act”).
+If liability is established by the competition authorities or the courts, the decision will form the base of any follow-up action for damages, meaning that the claimant in such a case will not be required to prove the existence of a cartel (Section 7(1) of the Competition Damages Act).

 In cases where intentional or grossly negligent infringements of competition law are established, criminal sanctions may be imposed on both individuals and undertakings.

 As of 1 March 2013, prison sentences may be imposed on individuals if the individual has intentionally participated in a cartel, and if the breach was particularly grave, especially due to the extent of the infringement or its potentially damaging effects.
-The term of a prison sentence is usually up to one and a half years, but may be extended to up to six years in cases involving aggravating circumstances (cf section 299c of the Danish Criminal Code).
-In extraordinary circumstances, the punishment can result in nine years' imprisonment.
+The term of a prison sentence is usually up to one and a half years but may be extended to up to six years in cases involving aggravating circumstances (Section 299c of the Danish Criminal Code).
+In extraordinary circumstances, the punishment can result in nine years of imprisonment.

-Under the new sanctions regime, the indicative level of fines imposed on legal persons for cartel behaviour exceeds DKK20 million (approximately EUR2.7 million), while the indicative level for fines imposed on individuals is DKK200,000 (approximately EUR27,000).
+Under the new sanctions regime, the indicative level of fines imposed on legal persons for cartel behaviour exceeds DKK20 million, while the indicative level for fines imposed on individuals is DKK200,000.

 According to the preparatory works for the Act, and in line with EU competition law, fines imposed on legal persons should not exceed 10% of their worldwide turnover.

 It should be noted that the courts have considerable discretion when imposing penalties.
 The courts have yet to impose the first prison sentence for cartel participation, but prison sentences are, when relevant, expected to be imposed on members of the board and the management.
-The State Prosecutor has, as stated in 1.2 Public Enforcement Agencies and Scope of Liabilities, Penalties and Awards, asserted claims for unconditional imprisonment in cartel cases as seen in, inter alia, the Danish Eastern High court judgment of 21 December 2018 and the District Court of Hilleroed judgment of 11 January 2019 concerning bid-rigging between demolition contractors.
+The State Prosecutor has, as stated under 1.2 Public Enforcement Agencies and Scope of Liabilities, Penalties and Awards, unsuccessfully asserted claims for unconditional imprisonment in cartel cases as seen in, inter alia, the Danish Eastern High Court judgment of 21 December 2018 and the District Court of Hilleroed judgment of 11 January 2019 and the District Court of Roskilde judgment of 4 April 2019 concerning bid rigging between demolition contractors.

-If case law exists regarding an identical violation of competition rules, the DCCA may propose the level of fine to be paid by the target undertaking based on this case law, cf section 23b of the Act.
+If case law exists regarding an identical violation of competition rules, the DCCA may propose the level of fine to be paid by the target undertaking based on this case law (Section 23b of the Act).

 The Council’s decisions are subject to appeal to the DCAT and, subsequently, to the courts.
 Criminal cases are decided by the courts with the right of full appeal.

-The Damages Act which implements the Damages Directive applies to infringements of the Danish Competition Act and Articles 101 and 102 of the TFEU.
+The Competition Damages Act that implements the Antitrust Damages Directive applies to infringements of the Danish Competition Act and Articles 101 and 102 of the TFEU.

 Damages claims related to cartel infringements may be brought before the Danish courts and do not necessitate a preceding decision by the competition authorities.
 In most cases, however, the claimant will file a complaint to the competition authorities before or concurrently with the court proceedings if the competition authorities have not already initiated investigations concerning the alleged cartel conduct.